ChittyAbhiram/Portfolio-Diversification-Analysis-using-S-and-P-500-Stocks/README.md

 We took combinations for different portfolio sizes of stocks like 5, 15,.., 45.
 C(𝟐𝟕𝟎¦𝟏𝟎) = 4.793227598 E+17 out of which we have considered 10000 combinations.

+## Results

+The outcome provides insights into portfolio optimization.
+We find that the optimal number of stocks an investor should hold is approximately 35.
+This specific quantity corresponds to the highest Sharpe Ratios, signifying an ideal equilibrium between return and risk within this stock combination.
+We have also found that the time is a key factor.
+We can clearly see the compounding effect can significantly boost the overall return on the investment.
+The longer the investment is held, the more pronounced diversification effect becomes.
+The pie Chart shows the most represented industries.
+Our ideal portfolio is concentrated in industries like Technology, Banks and Financial Services, Drug manufacturing and Healthcare, etc.